Michalychforever/CLASS-PT/doc/input/chap3.md

 Other files are split between the following directories:

-- `source/` contains the C files for each `CLASS` module, i.e. each block containing some part of the physical equations and logic of the Boltzmann code.
+- `source/` contains the C files for each main `CLASS` module, i.e. each block containing some part of the physical equations and logic of the Boltzmann code.